dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 Blazor builds on top of the `ComponentBase` class to provide us with a handy set of built-in components that align to each of the standard HTML input types.

-We can also create our own custom components either by extending from an existing component or by building new types of input components from the ground up.
+We can create custom components by extending from an existing component or by building new types of input components from the ground up.

-The following code snippet extends the `InputText` component to consolidate the markup required for a styled search textbox so that it is easier to reuse and to help enforce consistency across an application.
+The following code snippet creates a razor component that consolidates the markup required for a styled search textbox so that it is easier to reuse and to help enforce consistency across an application.

 ```html
 @inherits InputText